G-Core/FastEdge-examples/assemblyscript/assembly/kvStore/README.md

 This application modifies the body in the `onResponseBody` function.

-It ignores the body recieved from the origin and instead just replaces it with results from interacting with a KV Store.
+It ignores the body received from the origin and instead just replaces it with results from interacting with a KV Store.

 **Note** This is purely to demonstate how to interact with a KV Store.
 It has no real world use case.